Vaccine: Delivery systems

+Oral vaccines

 Notable developments in vaccine delivery technologies have included oral vaccines.
 Early attempts to apply oral vaccines showed varying degrees of promise, beginning early in the 20th century, at a time when the very possibility of an effective oral antibacterial vaccine was controversial.
 By the 1930s there was increasing interest in the prophylactic value of an oral typhoid fever vaccine for example.

 An oral polio vaccine turned out to be effective when vaccinations were administered by volunteer staff without formal training; the results also demonstrated increased ease and efficiency of administering the vaccines.
 Effective oral vaccines have many advantages; for example, there is no risk of blood contamination.
 Vaccines intended for oral administration need not be liquid, and as solids, they commonly are more stable and less prone to damage or spoilage by freezing in transport and storage.
 Such stability reduces the need for a "cold chain": the resources required to keep vaccines within a restricted temperature range from the manufacturing stage to the point of administration, which, in turn, may decrease costs of vaccines.

+Microneedle vaccines

 A microneedle approach, which is still in stages of development, uses "pointed projections fabricated into arrays that can create vaccine delivery pathways through the skin".

+Dermal patch vaccines

 An experimental needle-free vaccine delivery system is undergoing animal testing.
 A stamp-size patch similar to an adhesive bandage contains about 20,000 microscopic projections per square cm.
 This dermal administration potentially increases the effectiveness of vaccination, while requiring less vaccine than injection.